silibdev/spaced-repetitions-calendar/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Update database.type
+Go in the folder _netlify/utils_.
+You need an access token too, _export SUPABASE_ACCESS_TOKEN=_.
+The process may block, check the output file, it could ask for something.

+`npx supabase gen types typescript --project-id wwquwqcvoqbrmadllcmo --schema db > database.type.ts`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).